jim-easterbrook/pywws/README.txt

 	have the logging interval set to 30 minutes, which allows about 11 weeks data to be stored.
-Before using this software I think it is worth changing the logging interval to 5 minutes, which will still allow for nearly 2 weeks to be stored.
+Before using this software I think it is worth changing the logging interval to 5 minutes, which will still allow for 2 weeks to be stored.

 	Unfortunately, you need the EasyWeather software (Windows only) to set the logging interval.
 Luckily you only need to do it once.